danfuzz/fuzz-synth/FuzzBasicMono/interface.md

 Voice interface used by this patch
 ==================================

+**TODO:** Fix description to be more accurate with respect to recent progress, including three-stage top layer as well as internal waveform and envelope interfaces.

 This patch is structured with a model composed of two parts, a note interpreter and a voice oscillator, which is a fairly common arrangement in Pd / Organelle.
 Unlike many Pd synths, though, the interface between these two components is